23 Nov 2016, 11:00AM

 - Sign up to our newsletter to find out about forthcoming seminars, application workshops and other events;

-- All applications are submitted electronically so new applicants must first obtain a Participant Identification Code (PIC) by registering for an ECAS account and enter company information into the Participant Portal.
+- All applications are submitted electronically, so new applicants must first obtain a Participant Identification Code (PIC) by registering for an ECAS account and enter company information into the Participant Portal.
 Please visit our FAQs page for further instructions.

 - Here are tips from 2015 for your application

-Organisations from the following countries can apply:
+For the 2017 projects, organisations from the following countries can apply:

 - 28 EU Member States;